Aviation Relations

 For a small airport, that typically means:

+Awareness of Your Environment.
 Know your critical systems.
 Understand how they connect.
 Have a plan for when something goes wrong.
 That's really what they're looking for.

 This isn't about achieving perfect security.
 It's about demonstrating you've thought through the risks and have reasonable measures in place.